Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Move BlockSerializable from brickGame package to block package.
 - Rename variable j to column to better represent the variable's usage.

+Reason: For organizational purposes, aligning the class with a more appropriate package that reflects its functionality.

 ---
 In the brickGame package:

 - Move the game start scene in Main to a new class GameInitializer.
 - Make the Main class simple with only the start stage and some getter methods.

-- Break the large method into smaller methods.
+Break the large method into smaller methods.

         resetGameForMainMenu();
         clearRootAndPauseHandler();